-If you believe the provider has entered your room in a way that:

-- contradicts the rules of entry; or - interferes with your reasonable peace, comfort and privacy in using your room, you can try to resolve the dispute with your provider.
+If you believe the provider has entered your room in a way that interferes with your reasonable peace, comfort and privacy in using your room, you can try to resolve the dispute with your provider.
 You can talk to the provider and follow up in writing to ask them to respect your privacy and follow the rules of entry.
-You can also give them a Notice to Remedy Breach (RTA Form R11) in breach of the rules of entry.
+You can also give them a Notice to Remedy Breach (Form R11).